 In this Raspad review, we will be delving into a new up, and coming device called the RasPad.
 The RasPad is a portable Raspberry Pi based tablet developed by SunFounder.
 For those who don't know SunFounder is a company located in the Shenzen district in China with a...read more

-In this tutorial I go through the steps on how to setup a Raspberry Pi LCD 16x2 display.
-This is a cool way to display some information from the Pi without needing any expensive or complicated display setup.
-A 16x2 display unlike a touch screen or a normal LCD screen...read more
+In this tutorial, I go through the steps on how to set up a Raspberry Pi LCD 16x2 display.
+This display is a cool way to display some information from the Pi without needing any expensive or complicated display setup.
+A 16x2 display unlike a touchscreen or a regular...read more

 In this Pi-Top review, I take a look at both the hardware and software of this cool DIY Raspberry Pi laptop.
 After pre-ordering the Pi-Top about six months ago and after a few delays I finally received it in the mail just a few weeks ago.
 In this review, I will go...read more